 Few things are more frustrating than your shipment getting delayed.
 This can result in angry customers, production being held up, and fragmented distribution of goods.
 To prevent these occurrences, it is important to understand the underlying problems behind freight delays and implement best practices to prepare for any type of circumstance.
 The most common reasons for freight delays are:

 - Missing or incorrect shipment information.
-Sometimes the pickup/delivery location hours or address were listed incorrectly, resulting in the driver being unable to properly transport the load.
-Occasionally more freight is given than listed on BOL and driver is unable to fit or would be prevented from taking additional pickups as a result.
+Sometimes the pickup/delivery location hours or address were listed incorrectly, resulting in the carrier being unable to properly transport the load.
+Occasionally more freight is given than listed on BOL and carrier is unable to fit or would be prevented from taking additional pickups as a result.
 This can be avoided by a thorough checking of shipment information prior to transit.
 Fees associated with pickup attempts or delivery attempts may result from missing or incorrect information.

 - Weather.
 This is the most easily explained and understood.
 Natural disasters such as hurricanes can wreak havoc regionally, but also frequently impact freight deliveries nationwide.
-Blizzards causing ice and snow buildup present dangerous conditions for drivers and warehouse/terminal employees in colder regions.
+Blizzards causing ice and snow buildup present dangerous conditions for carriers and warehouse/terminal employees in colder regions.
 Operations may come to a screeching halt if roadways and terminals are shut down.
 Although weather is always out of your control, there are certain things you can do to minimize negative impact: